SuperheroesValley/SuperHeroesWiki/content/performing/surviveinternship.md

 ***Authors: [Stefano Ivancich](https://www.linkedin.com/in/stefano-ivancich/)***

-Getting a returning offer from an internship is not to be taken for granted.
-Especially in big tech or in bad job market conditions.
+Receiving a return offer from an internship is not to be taken for granted, especially in big tech or during unfavorable job market conditions.

 There are a lot of things that can go wrong, outside of your control, the following are some of the **issues encountered by student in our community**:
  - If your internship is during the summer, expect that a lot of colleagues and teams you will be collaborating with to be on vacation.